-The English Literature department offers intensive workshops in fiction and in poetry—limited to twelve participants.
+The English Literature department offers intensive workshops in fiction and in poetry.
 These workshops engage students in exercises designed to develop an awareness of the multiplicitous narrative and lyric choices implicit in the writer’s craft.
 So more students will have the opportunity to participate, we permit individuals to take only one workshop in a single semester.

 ► Playwriting is taught by the Theater department and screenwriting by Film and Media Studies.